Stuffed Butternut Squash (Quinoa, Kale & Bacon)

 This is one of those recipes that can be fiddled with and tweaked to your heart’s content.
 Make it the way you like or use what you happen to have.

-- Instead of bacon, make it with sausage (Italian, breakfast, chorizo, chicken sausage links cut into circles), ham, or even ground beef.
-Make sure to cook it before adding it to the filling.
+- Choose a different meat.
+Instead of bacon, make it with sausage (Italian, breakfast, chorizo, chicken sausage links cut into circles), ham, or even ground beef.
+The meat should be cooked before adding it to the filling.

-- Speaking of cheese, choose whatever cheese you like best.
+- Try a different cheese.
+Choose whatever cheese you like best or happen to have.
 Most any type of cheese will taste great here.
 Try it with feta!

 - Not a fan of quinoa?
 Use a different cooked grain such as farro, rice, brown rice, barley, bulgur, whatever you like.